fabrica-datos-laborales/fdl-data/codebook/03-ilo.knit.md

   <tr>
    <td style="text-align:left;padding-left: 2em;" indentlevel="1"> lp_ilo </td>
    <td style="text-align:left;"> Labour productivity; ratio of GDP per employed person </td>
    <td style="text-align:left;"> Ratio of GDP per employed person in 1990 US dollars converted as PPPs.
 The labour productivity estimates are derived from the Total Economy Database of The Conference Board.
 To compute labour productivity per person engaged, GDP is divided by total employment.
 GDP estimates for OECD countries after 1990 are mostly obtained from the OECD National Accounts, Volumes I and II (annual issues) and the Eurostat New Cronos database.
-Employment estimates are primarily taken from OECD: Labour Force Statistics (annual issues); Eurostat’s New Cronos database; the ILO estimates on employment; and the Vienna Institute for Comparative Economic Studies (WIIW).
+Employment estimates are primarily taken from OECD: Labour Force Statistics (annual issues); Eurostat�s New Cronos database; the ILO estimates on employment; and the Vienna Institute for Comparative Economic Studies (WIIW).
 For countries outside of the OECD, the national accounts and labour statistics which were assembled from national sources by international organizations such as the World Bank, the Asian Development Bank, the Food and Agriculture Organization (FAO), the ILO and the United Nations Statistical Office were used as the point of departure. </td>
    <td style="text-align:left;"> (0-100) </td>
    <td style="text-align:left;"> numeric </td>